clicon/clixon-docs/netconf.rst

 The steps followed to make a netconf callhome is as follows are:

 1) Start the ssh client using ``-o ProxyUseFdpass=yes -o ProxyCommand="callhome-client"``.
 Callhome-client listens on port 4334 for incoming TCP connections.
-2) Start the callhome program on the server making tcp connect to client on port 4334 establishing a tcp stream
+2) Start the callhome program on the server making tcp connect to client on port 4334 establishing a tcp stream with the client
-3) The Callhome program starts ``sshd -i`` using the established stream socket (stdio)
+3) The callhome program starts ``sshd -i`` using the established stream socket
 4) The callhome-client returns with an open stream socket to the ssh client establishing an SSH stream to the server
 5) Netconf messages are sent on stdin to the ssh client in turen using the established SSH stream and the netconf subsystem to clixon, which returns a reply.